-The patient information leaflet that comes with your medicine will state who shouldn't use it and who should seek advice before using it.
+The patient information leaflet that comes with your medicine will state who should not use it and who should seek advice before using it.

 How to use decongestants

-Most decongestants should only be used three or four times a day.
+Most decongestants should only be used between 1 and 4 times a day.

-Decongestant nasal sprays shouldn't be used for more than a week at a time because using them for too long can make your stuffiness worse.
+Decongestant nasal sprays and drops should not be used for more than a week at a time because using them for too long can make your stuffiness worse.